 Regarding the cross-border data transfer, compared with the 2018 Bill, elements that are considered at the approval standard of the cross-border transfer scheme of group companies and standard contract articles are clarified.
 However, the scope of the data subject to the bill is not clear.
-Further, regarding the cross-border transfer of "sensitive personal data," the request is considered excessive because the bill further requires an explicit agreement of the data holder even if the cross-border transfer scheme of group companies and standard contract articles are used.
+Further, regarding the cross-border transfer of "sensitive personal data," the request is considered excessive because the bill requires an explicit consent given by the data principal even if the transfer is based on standard contract articles approved by the authorities and the cross-border transfer scheme of group companies.